 • The tenant bought their own house.

-Breaking the lease early without the approval of the court or any conditions outlined previously can have legal repercussions for tenants.
-If the tenant needs to break the lease for any of the reasons stated above, the tenant should formally ask you to agree to a mutual termination.
+Breaking the lease early without the approval of the court or any conditions outlined previously can have legal repercussions for renters.
+If the tenant needs to break the lease for any of the reasons stated above, the tenant should formally ask the landlords to agree to a mutual termination.

 Justified Reasons to Break a Lease in Virginia

 As a landlord in Virginia, you must know the justified reasons for a tenant to break a lease early.
-Below, you will find justified reasons for the early termination of a lease:
+Below, a landlord will find justified reasons for the early termination of a lease:

 Early Termination Clause